 For claims exceeding $1,250,000, proceedings will be in the jurisdiction of the Supreme Court.
 Representation in such matters is essential and our solicitors are highly experienced in this jurisdiction.

 We provide advice and representation on appeals including reviews of Registrar’s decisions in the Local Court, appeals from the Local Court to the District Court, and appeals to the Court of Appeal.

 Advice as to the prospects of success of an appeal is essential.
 There are limited grounds for appeal and in most jurisdictions an appeal must be lodged within 28 days, but time can vary depending on the jurisdiction.
 It is vital that appeals are lodged within the prescribed time.

 Uther Webster & Evans has experience in conducting Appeals in all states of Australia in both civil and criminal matters.

 The High Court is the highest court in Australia and its decisions are final.

-To appeal to the High Court from the Court of Criminal Appeal or the Court of Appeal, an applicant must first obtain special permission from the High Court.
-There is no automatic right to have an appeal heard by the High Court and this means special leave by the demonstration of exceptional reasons must be obtained.
+To appeal to the High Court from the Court of Criminal Appeal or the Court of Appeal, an applicant must first obtain ‘special leave’ from the High Court.
+There is no automatic right to have an appeal heard by the High Court, meaning ‘special leave must be obtained by the demonstration of exceptional reasons.

-This is a highly complex process and requires merit advice and an experienced legal team.
+This is a highly complex process which requires merit advice and an experienced legal team.
 Uther Webster & Evans has highly experienced Solicitors that can assist to provide advice and obtain results.